scorelab/NFT-Toolbox/README.md

     ts-node examples/generate.ts
     ```

-    To run Tests, update the required credentials in `tests/test_specs.json` file and run
+    To run Tests, update the required credentials in `tests/test_specs.json` file

+    Note:-  Inorder to find the accepted Currencies by bundler please check here - https://docs.bundlr.network/sdk/using-other-currencies

+    and when all the configs are set you can run

     ```
     npm test